 This is the stage where a lot of people get frustrated and a lot of self-doubts come up.
 This is normal and something every blogger before you has gone through.

-Lauren was a CPA and I was a personal trainer with NO coding experience or anything close to an “understanding” of how the system worked.
+I was a CPA and Alex was a personal trainer with NO coding experience or anything close to an “understanding” of how the system worked.

 Trust that you are going to stick with it and learn the system.